Social media is a part of modern life, so, naturally, more movies should embrace it as central to the experiences of the characters in the movies.

 It’s a fast-paced thriller and drama about using social media to settle personal scores.

 The hero of the movie is both likable and worthy of loathing.

-Don’t be put off by the fact that this is a Polish movie and you might have to read subtitles.
+Don’t be put off because this is a Polish movie, and you might have to read subtitles.

-This movie tells a story of harnessing the power of social media like a weapon against those who may or may not deserve it.
+This movie tells the story of harnessing the power of social media like a weapon against those who may or may not deserve it.

-But so many who have an interest in social media marketing and movies will find this so interesting that I had to fit it in.
+But so many who are interested in social media marketing and movies will find this so interesting that I had to fit it in.

 A little fantasy helps to get through these dark and pandemic times.